High Point Ireland

 3. In the app's settings, download all the Ireland and United Kingdom locations.
 We recommend that you do this every few months to ensure that you have the most up-to-date set of locations.

-6. Visit Sport Hillwalking locations in the real world.
+5. Visit Sport Hillwalking locations in the real world.
 Don't forget to bring your smartphone to log your visits.

-8. If the app does not permit you to log a visit, you may have to wait for a couple of minutes for the GPS signal to improve.
+7. If the app does not permit you to log a visit, you may have to wait for a couple of minutes for the GPS signal to improve.
 If it still doesn't allow you to log it, you may have to move a few metres away from the actual real-world location to enter the logging zone.

 10. Each log will initially be stored offline on your phone until you have adequate mobile coverage to upload to the Peakhunter platform, at which point you will be required to perform a sync.
 This is done in the Log Book section of the app.
+Please be aware of any sync deadlines in our competitions.
+These are listed in our Schedule.
+We strongly recommend submitting logs to Peakhunter immediately while still at the location.
+This allows you to check that you have logged the correct virtual marker.

 11. Take some photos at each location when you log it.
 To count a logged visit towards any of our initiatives, you must add at least one photo to each log entry on Peakhunter.
 Feel free to include a selfie or two.
-Not only are these a great way to remind your future self of past achievements, they may also be called upon as a secondary means of verification for visits if case .
+Not only are these a great way to remind your future self of past achievements, they may also be called upon as a secondary means of verification for visits.
 As a backup, each visit to a location should be verifiable from a photograph or video (i.e. a photograph or video which clearly shows you at each relevant High Point location).
 It is unlikely that photographic or video evidence will be requested as proof of visits to Sport Hillwalking locations, but it is recommended to have this backup in place.
-If photographic / video evidence is requested, it should be viewable on one of the following websites: Twitter; Facebook; Instagram; Flickr; YouTube; or your own website / blog.
+If photographic / video evidence is requested, it should be viewable on one of the following websites: Twitter; Facebook; Instagram; YouTube; or your own website / blog.
 Peakhunter logs will be the only acceptable means of verification unless photographic / video evidence is specifically requested by us.
 In the very unlikely event that such a request were to be made, it will be stated on this page, High Point Ireland's social media channels and the High Point Ireland blog.

 Picture